 The undergraduate sport management specialization offers professional preparation in the application of business principles to the sport industry.
 Students will complete a degree program that includes courses in various aspects of business while sport management courses will focus on the business aspects of sport.
-The management curriculum spans a broad array of industry- related concentrations and is designed with the sport management professional in mind.
+The management curriculum spans a broad array of industry-related concentrations and is designed with the sport management professional in mind.
 The curriculum was formulated from interdisciplinary studies such as law, finance, marketing, public relations, and organizational leadership as they pertain to sport.

-The business administration major with a sport management concentration requires the thirty semester hour business core and the completion of eighteen semester hours chosen from the following physical education and upper level (300-400 level) elective business administration courses.
+The business administration major with a sport management concentration requires the thirty semester hour business core and the completion of eighteen semester hours chosen from the following physical education and business administration courses.

-Sport Managem Sport Management Concentration Requirements
+Sport Management Concentration Requirements SH

 BUSINESS ADM INISTRATION CORE 30

-SPORT MANAG EMENT CONCENTRATION CORE •
+SPORT MANAGE EMENT CONCENTRATION CORE ·

 PE 220 Sport and Society 3

 PE 344 Event and Facility Management 3

 BA 371 Sport Management 3

 BA 372 Sport Marketing 3

-Three Semester Three Semester Hours From:
+Three Semester Hours From: 3

 BA 311 Organizational Behavior

 BA 447 Business Ethics

 Three Semester Hours From: 3

 BA 348 Internship in Sport Management

 BA 458 Study Away: Sport Management

 BA 459 Experiential Learning in Sport Management

-Total · 48
+Total 48